 On April 27, 2007, the City acquired several parcels of property from Black Clawson known as Sewall's Island.
 On December 26, 2006, the City received a grant under the Environmental Restoration Program (ERP) from the New York State Department of Conservation for the investigation of the Sewall's Island project site.
 The ERP grant will provide \$705,540 towards the investigation phase of the project.
 The City's local share to the ERP grant will be funded from a U.S. Environmental Protection Agency Brownfields Pilot Program grant.
-The City Council has entered into a professional services contract for \$900,545 of which \$880,014 has been spent to date with Lu Engineers to prepare the investigation phase of the Environmental Restoration Program.
-As of June 30, 2012, the City is not expected to have any liability for this potential environmental clean-up due to the "safe harbor" provisions of the ERP grant.
+The City Council has spent \$900,545 for a professional services contract with Lu Engineers to prepare the investigation phase of the Environmental Restoration Program.
+As of June 30, 2013, the City is not expected to have any liability for this potential environmental clean-up due to the "safe harbor" provisions of the ERP grant.

 The City is engaged in many activities (i.e. water and sewer service, refuse collection, and gasoline storage) in the normal course of operations that are potentially hazardous to the environment.
-As of June 30, 2012, the City is not aware of any significant environmental problems that should be disclosed in the financial statements.
+As of June 30, 2013, the City is not aware of any significant environmental problems that should be disclosed in the financial statements.

-NOTE 15 - COMMITMENTS AND CONTINGENCIES -
+NOTE 14 - COMMITMENTS AND CONTINGENCIES -